lucametehau/bbdhub/progress/emeric.payer.md

 #### Week 5

+This week we continued to improve our engine.

+Further improved the *search* capability of the engine by implementing reverse futility pruning.

 🔄 In Progress

+#### Week 6

-Last update: January 6th, 2025
+Last update: January 12th, 2025